oreytv/BettrFG/README.md

 Audio:
 - Persona 5 UI sfx

-##### This is really worth noting: AI was heavily used throughout most of the process of coding this mod
+### This is really worth noting: AI was heavily used throughout most of the process of coding this mod, I take blame for any bugs

 ![screenshot 1](./assets/screenshot001.jpg)